Navigating Child Custody in Virginia

 Family law cases that involve custody are emotionally trying, and it can sometimes seem impossible to come to an agreement about custody and visitation with your spouse.
 Because of these procedure complexities, it is important to find an experienced child custody lawyer to help see you through your case.
 Virginia does not have a set formula through which these arrangements are set because each case is different, and the courts make custody determinations using a series of factors, always keeping in mind the best interest of the child(ren).

-Generally speaking, there are two types of custody – legal custody and physical custody.
+Generally speaking, there are two types of child custody in Virginia – legal custody and physical custody.

 - Legal Custody – The ability to make decisions about how the child is raised.